Refurbished (Certified Refurbished)

 The term "certified refurbished" implies a formal quality process and is used by major platforms and OEM programmes (Apple Certified Refurbished, Samsung Certified Re-Newed).
 Non-certified refurbished devices are graded and resold by independent refurbishers without OEM certification.
 Refurbished devices typically sell at 30-60% below the new retail price, depending on model age, grade, and market conditions.

 The distinction between certified and non-certified refurbished affects both pricing and addressable market.
-Certified refurbished devices command a price premium because OEM certification provides a quality guarantee that independent grading does not.
+Certified refurbished devices command a price premium because OEM or platform certification provides a quality guarantee that independent grading does not.
 Apple Certified Refurbished products, for example, consistently price above comparable Grade A listings from independent sellers on Back Market or Refurbed, because Apple controls the supply, warranty, and quality claim.
 For independent refurbishers, this creates both a pricing ceiling and a competitive differentiation challenge.

 Topic guide